Jumanjigobez/HomeSys/README.md

    npm install
    ```

-   - Ensure XAMPP is installed and appache is running at port default 80.
+   - Ensure XAMPP is installed and Apache is running at port **8080** to prevent ip conflicts.

 3. Configure the database:

    - Open XAMPP and start the Apache and MySQL services.
    - Create a new MySQL database for HomeSys.
+Name it `homesys`
    - Import the SQL file `NEWhomesys.sql` into your newly created database.

 4. Update backend configuration:

-   - Open PHP/config.php and update the database credentials if needed.
+   - Open `PHP/config.php` and update the database credentials if needed.

 5. Start the application: